-Howard Putnam was later recruited to be Chairman and CEO of the financially failing Braniff International and became the first CEO to take a major airline through Chapter 11 reorganization successfully.
+Howard Putnam was later recruited to be Chairman and CEO of the financially failing Braniff International and became the first CEO to take a major airline through Chapter 11 reorganisation successfully.
 It was at Braniff that he learned crisis management while rallying 10,000 employees to new heights as they fought to save their company.
-The reorganization was accomplished so efficiently, that Harvard University used it as a model and wrote The Ethics of Bankruptcy, a case study for ethically leading an organization through turbulence.
+The reorganisation was accomplished so efficiently, that Harvard University used it as a model and wrote The Ethics of Bankruptcy, a case study for ethically leading an organisation through turbulence.

-Howard Putnam's ultimate objective is "bottom line improvement."
-He believes that cultures that place people as their #1 priority have the greatest long-term impact and success.
+Howard Putnam's ultimate objective is "bottom line improvement”.
+He believes that cultures that place people as their no.1 priority have the greatest long-term impact and success.
 He has an MBA in Marketing from the University of Chicago and completed Harvard's Advanced Management Program.

 Howard Putnam was raised on an Iowa farm and learned to fly out of a pasture in his Father's J-3 Piper Cub.
 He entered the airline business as a baggage handler at Midway Airport in Chicago for Capital Airlines at age 17.
 Capital was soon merged into United and Howard Putnam held thirteen different positions in sales, services and staff assignments in several cities, before being named Group Vice President of Marketing for United Airlines, the world's largest airline, in 1976.

-Howard Putnam has also been an entrepreneur, serving as Chairman of a startup investment company and two small manufacturing and distribution companies.
-Currently, he is Chairman of an aircraft interior refurbishment company.
-Howard and his wife Krista have two children, Michael, a commercial airline captain and Sue, in public relations and marketing.
+Howard Putnam has also been an entrepreneur, serving as Chairman of a start-up investment company and two small manufacturing and distribution companies.

 Howard Putnam was the best professional speaker I have ever had the privilege to work with.
 He has a solid understanding of our industry and our business goals.
 His style is one that makes you want to listen.
 His views on people, vision and ethics are sorely needed today.
 If you want to begin or end your conference with an everlasting bang, Howard Putnam is your man.